joomcode/e2ed/README.md

 `skipTests: SkipTests`: this setting allows you to describe a set of skipped tests in a custom form.
 You can define the `SkipTests` type and `skipTests` processing rules in the hook `autotests/hooks/isTestSkipped.ts`.

+`takeFullPageScreenshotOnError: boolean`: if `true`, then takes a screenshot of the full page (not just the viewport) at the time of the test error, for display in the HTML report.

+`takeViewportScreenshotOnError: boolean`: if `true`, then takes a screenshot of the page viewport at the time of the test error, for display in the HTML report.

 `testFileGlobs: readonly string[]`: an array of globs with pack test (task) files. https://www.npmjs.com/package/globby is used for matching globs.